sebasrodusa/Financial-Analysis-App-Development-4813/README.md

    - Go to your Supabase project dashboard
    - Navigate to "SQL Editor"
    - Create a "New query"
   - Copy and paste the contents of `database-setup.sql`
   - Run the query
+  - The script creates an RPC function `get_user_for_login(email)` which exposes only essential user fields and is callable by anonymous users for login verification.

 ## Running the Application